Treatment for Capsular Contracture after Breast Implants

 What Are Treatment Options for Capsular Contracture?

 Patients with capsular contracture do not necessarily need treatment unless they are experiencing unpleasant symptoms.
-Grade 3 and 4 patients may decide to have their breast implants and the scar tissue removed and revision breast implant surgery performed.
-Patients who have had capsular contracture are at risk for it again, but many times the revision breast implant procedure is successful without scar tissue concerns.
-Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery can discuss the possible treatment options available to improve the appearance of the breasts and relieve any symptoms of capsular contracture.
+Grade 3 and 4 patients may decide to have their breast implants and the scar tissue removed and breast implant revision surgery performed.
+Patients who have had capsular contracture are at risk for it again, but many times a breast implant revision procedure is successful without scar tissue concerns.
+Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery in Miami can discuss the possible treatment options available to improve the appearance of the breasts and relieve any symptoms of capsular contracture.

 Capsular Contracture FAQs